English

 • Sell: Put option with a strike price of $40 that expires in one month.

-Here, the trader benefits if the underlying asset falls below $45, while also taking advantage of the premium received from selling the shorter-dated put.
+Here, the trader benefits if the underlying asset falls below $45, taking advantage of the premium received from selling the shorter-dated put.
+The longer-dated option acts as a hedge, providing protection against significant downward moves in the underlying asset.

 Strategies Involving Diagonal Spreads